davidecarluccio/world-cup-database/README.md

     4. Give executable permission to shell scipt files.
     5. Copy & Run shell script files (NOTE : insert data first).
     6. Compact queries into worldcup.sql file.

-#### Documentation can be found on : [https://github.com/viktoriussuwandi/World-Cup-Database](https://github.com/viktoriussuwandi/World-Cup-Database)

-This is the result to complete the World Cup Database project.
-Instructions for building this project can be found at [https://www.freecodecamp.org/learn/relational-database/build-a-world-cup-database-project/build-a-world-cup-database](https://www.freecodecamp.org/learn/relational-database/build-a-world-cup-database-project/build-a-world-cup-database)

 ## Instructions
 Follow the instructions and get all the user stories below to pass to finish the project.